 Ra Cha Moo Yang

 Another Thai suggestion in Wan Chai goes to Ra Cha Moo Yang, a literal hole-in-the-wall shopfront with just four tables inside.
-It’s been open for nearly two decades, serving a consistent customer base who can’t get enough of their grilled-to-order chicken, beef, and pork satay (HKD108), green papaya salad (HKD59/HKD79), flat rice noodles with chilli, holy basil, and protein of your choice (HKD69/HKD75), and pad krapow (HKD78), that classic Thai stir-fry fragrant with chilli and holy basil served with a fried egg.
+It’s been open for nearly two decades, serving a consistent customer base who can’t get enough of their grilled-to-order chicken, beef, or pork satay (HKD108), green papaya salad (HKD59), flat rice noodles with chilli, holy basil, and protein of your choice (HKD69/HKD75), and pad krapow (HKD78), that classic Thai stir-fry fragrant with chilli and holy basil served with a fried egg.

 Ra Cha Moo Yang, G/F, 87 Hennessy Road, Wan Chai, 2529 6378